FlavScents AInsights Entry for (E,E)-2,6-Nonadienal (CAS: 17587-33-6)

 - Molecular Weight: 138.21 g/mol

 (E,E)-2,6-Nonadienal is an unsaturated aldehyde characterized by its conjugated double bonds, which contribute to its distinctive odor profile.
-The presence of these functional groups is crucial for its sensory attributes, particularly its cucumber-like aroma.
+The presence of these functional groups is crucial for its sensory attributes, particularly its cucumber-like aroma, which is highly valued in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA